The Real Cost of Full-Time RV Living

 3. RV Maintenance and Repairs

-Just like with a sticks-and-bricks home, there will be ongoing maintenance and occasional repairs on your RV.
+Just like with a sticks-and-bricks home, there will be regular maintenance and occasional repairs on your RV.

-Fortunately, most of the time, these are small and easy to fix yourself if you’re handy.
+Fortunately, these are usually small and easy to fix yourself if you’re handy.
 But every once in a while, you’ll have a more extensive repair that requires a professional.

 The cost of maintaining and repairing your RV is impacted by several factors: